tims-computer-academy/mongodb/phase2.md

 You now know how to:

-✅ Insert one or many structured documents into a MongoDB collection ✅ Search documents with filters and operators
+✅ Insert one or many structured documents into a MongoDB collection<br>
+✅ Search documents with filters and operators<br>
-✅ Return specific fields and sort the results
+✅ Return specific fields and sort the results<br>
-✅ Update documents with `$set`
+✅ Update documents with `$set`<br>
 ✅ Delete documents when they’re no longer needed

-This skillset is essential for working with **structured information** in MongoDB — metadata, notes, logs, records, and more.
+This skillset is essential for working with structured information in MongoDB — metadata, notes, logs, records, and more.

 ---